kojisekig/KEA-lucene/readme.md

 ## Model Learning (Model File Output)

 KEAModelBuilder performs model learning in KEA-lucene.
-Note that this program [download here](https://github.com/snkim/AutomaticKeyphraseExtraction) assumes that the resulting teacher data (expand MAUI.tar.gz and then expand fao30.tar.gz there) will be located in the data/fao30/ directory.
+Note that this program [download here](https://github.com/snkim/AutomaticKeyphraseExtraction) assumes that the resulting supervised data (expand MAUI.tar.gz and then expand fao30.tar.gz there) will be located in the data/fao30/ directory.

 For learning, you first count variable statistics before dividing statistics because KEA uses Naive Bayes for model learning.
 The division is performed by the following KeyphraseExtractor(2) program and the KEAModelBuilder program only calculates statistics.
 To be exact, it is not learning model but is only outputting a model file.